-You can use marketing tactics, like Instagram influencer marketing, to utilize influencers for your brand.
-To succeed with influencer marketing, you’ll first need to use platforms like Traackr or Influanza to locate and contact influencers who are relevant to your brands niche.
+You can use social proof marketing tactics like influencer marketing to utilize the power of social influence for your brand.
+To succeed with influencer marketing, you’ll first need to use platforms like Traackr to locate and contact influencers who are relevant to your brand’s niche.

 Once you’ve found relevant influencers for your campaigns, you’ll need to pitch your deal to them.
 There are two main types of deals which influencers work with — paid promotions, and affiliate promotions.
 If you decide to offer a paid promotion deal, you’ll simply pay for a post (or multiple posts) on the influencers given platform, which will promote your brand and products.
 If you offer an affiliate promotion deal, you’ll pay the influencer a set percentage of all the revenue which they bring to your store.

 To measure the success of your influencer marketing campaigns, we recommend that you create a unique Shopify discount code for each influencer.
 If you offer this code to the influencer, they can provide it to their followers, which will also help them to convert their followers into paying customers.
-At the end of the campaign, you’ll be able to see the amount of purchases which were linked to that discount code, and pay the influencers based on the amount of sales which they helped you to generate.
+At the end of the campaign, you’ll be able to see the number of purchases which were linked to that discount code and pay the influencers based on the number of sales which they helped you to generate.

 Examples of Social Proof